On July 31, Facebook will be updating the Terms of Service again. Why?

 THE BIG QUESTION MARK

-It’s usually the more senior coaching students who ask me:
+My more senior coaching students will often ask me:

 “Do I really need to be on Facebook?
 Isn’t it all a big waste of time?”